Link: Apply now for the refreshed Marriott Bonvoy Brilliant® American Express® Card

 Further Rewards For Spending $60K

-Starting in January 2023, the Marriott Bonvoy Brilliant Card will allow you to select a Choice Rewards benefit when you spend $60,000 in a calendar year: Specifically, you’ll be able to choose one of the following:
+New as of 2023, the Marriott Bonvoy Brilliant Card allows you to select a Choice Rewards benefit when you spend $60,000 in a calendar year.
+Specifically, you’re able to choose one of the following:

 - Five Suite Night Awards, each of which can be used to confirm a suite upgrade for one night up to five days prior to arrival